stevecassidy/harry-potter-quiz-app/README.md

   - this will ask you which platforms you want to configure and creates some configuration files in those sub-folders
 - Add firebase auth to the project dependencies: `flutter pub add firebase_auth`
 - Add the code to call the firebase auth services

+## Testing Firebase

+See the [FlutterFire](https://firebase.flutter.dev/docs/testing/testing/) website for some details on testing with Firebase.